Ludophilia/Minishell/assignment/micro_todo.md

 - [ ] Better integrate what in exec/
 	- [ ] exec, exec_buitins

+- [ ] change the way env variables are managed in the project.
+	- [ ] parser_envv.c...
+	- [ ] execve do not take an array of t_env but an array of char *

 - [o] Add signals/ (signals_new)
 	- [ ] Core shell need SIGINT (2, ctrl+c) and SIGQUIT (3, ctrl+\) disabled
 	- [ ] Child shell need SIGINT (2, ctrl+c) and SIGQUIT (3, ctrl+\)